- Admissions Checklist

 Step 2: Verification

 - Selected students will be notified by ACC and must submit additional documents, such as Verification Worksheet and an IRS Tax Return Transcript.
 The specific required documents will be posted to the Financial Aid Requirements channel on myACC.
-The same documents are required from parents of dependents.
+The same documents are required from the parents of dependents.

 Your file cannot be reviewed until all documents are received, so students are encouraged to complete this step promptly.
 Once all documents are received it can take up to 2 weeks before students will receive an offer.